Munjoy Hill: Prominent buildings

 Housing in the neighborhood is a mix of single- and multi-family structures.
 There are many triple-deckers, especially on Vesper, Morning, and North Streets.
 Many of these are rental units, with some condominiums.
 Only a small proportion have more than three units.

 Until March 2006, the neighborhood had two elementary schools, Jack Elementary School and the Marada Adams School.
-Jack was found to be contaminated with mold, closed and was demolished.
+Jack was found to be contaminated with mold, and was closed and demolished.
 Its students were relocated to other city schools pending the construction of a unified East End School to replace both Jack and Adams.
 The East End School opened to students in September 2006.
 The local polling place and public library branch services from the Adams school were moved to the East End School as well.
 The Portland Public Library's Munjoy Hill branch, within the East End school, was closed in 2010.
 The space now holds the school's own library.

 There is a small, arts-based, neighborhood preschool, on Lafayette Street, called The Schoolhouse.

-The St. Lawrence Arts Center is home to Good Theater Productions and other arts events year-round.
+The Hill Arts (formerly St. Lawrence Arts Center) is home to Good Theater Productions and other arts events year-round.

 The J.J.
-Nissen Bakery building on Washington Avenue at its peak employed around 250 workers.
-It ceased production in 1999 and was then converted into office space.
+Nissen Bakery building is an historic bakery located at 75 Washington Avenue.
+It was built in 1924 for the John J. Nissen Baking Company.
+In August 1995, the building was purchased by philanthropist Elizabeth Noyce.
+The bakery, which was the largest in New England for much of the twentieth-century, ceased production in 1999.
+Thereafter the structure was converted into office space.